pico-coder/sigrok-pico/AnalyzerDetails.md

 Specifically they are related to the ability of the device to send sample data across the USB serial interface before the DMA updates overflow the storage buffers.
 Soft limitations are detected by the device when it sees a sample overflow issue and sends an abort signal to the host.

-The protocol supports a 4 channel digital mode which supports run length encoding on the wire.
+The protocol supports a run length encoding (RLE) for all digital only sample modes which reduces the amount of data sent on the wire.
-Assuming a high frequency sample rate of a relatively on low duty factor signals, the 4 channel mode may allow Continous Streaming and SW triggering of signals that may not otherwise be possible.
+Assuming a high frequency sample rate of a relatively on low duty factor signals, RLE may allow Continous Streaming and SW triggering of signals that may not otherwise be possible.

 ## Sample rate hard limits
 ### Common sample rate